 Smoked Spare Ribs w/ African Spice Rub

-make this recipe
+make this easy baked ribs recipe

-The recipe for these delicious ribs is so easy to follow and results in bone tender ribs.
+The rib recipe for these delicious ribs is so easy to follow and results in bone tender ribs.
 The spices used in the rub give the ribs a flavorful crust that can be perfectly complemented by your favorite barbecue sauce.

-We highly recommend giving this recipe a try – you won’t be disappointed!
+We highly recommend giving this rib recipe a try – you won’t be disappointed!
 If you do decide to make these oven baked ribs, be sure to share

 If you make this oven baked barbecue ribs recipe or any other recipe please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.